VCU Urology Residency Program

 - USMLE Step 1 score and Step 2 score, if available

-With regard to medical student applicant interviews, all in-person interviews will be converted to video-based interviews for the 2020-21 season.
-Programs are working to prepare materials including virtual tours, websites, videos, presentations and supplemental information to help students in their decision making.
+With regard to medical student applicant interviews, all in-person interviews will be converted to video-based interviews for the 2021-2022 season.
+Programs are working to prepare materials including virtual tours, websites, videos, presentations, and supplemental information to help students in their decision making.

-- Monday, November 9, 2020 – Students will be able to contact each program accepting or declining each of these offers.
-A mechanism will be in place to fill unfilled interview slots.
-The SAU will provide further instructions on this new process at a later date.
+- Monday, October 25, 2021 - Students will be able to contact each program accepting or declining each of these offers.

 During the interviews, applicants are evaluated by each interviewer using a standardized template assessing the following criteria: